Coen-Lab/chronic-neuropixels/XtraModifications/Mouse_FreelyMoving/README.md

 Solidworks Professional SP5 2022

-## NP2_SingleProbeMiniatureDockingWithHeadstageHolder & NP2_SingleProbeMiniaturePayload
+## NP2-Alpha_SingleProbeDockingWithHeadstage_FullyParameterised & NP2_SingleProbeMiniaturePayload

 ### Function

 This part was designed to have a minimal footprint, for a single Neuropixels 2.0 probe with a headstage that can be attached on the implant for long periods of time (e.g. in free moving experiments or in the homecage between experiments).
-The currently available docking part leaves 3.5mm of probe exposed and has a contact angle of 16 degrees.
-A fully parameterised version of the docking part will be available in the near future.
+The available .stp docking part leaves 3.5mm of probe exposed and has a contact angle of 16 degrees.
+A fully parameterised version is also included, which allows the user to set angles, tapers and amount of probe exposed.
+This parameterised file was generated with Autodesk 2024 and is not backwards compatible.

 ![Asset 4](https://github.com/stephenlenzi/chronic-neuropixels/assets/12136220/f8920ddf-aaed-4c3a-a12f-e29ee1075c73)

+## NP2-Alpha_SingleProbeDockingWithHeadstage & NP2-Alpha_SingleProbePayload

+### Function

+This part was designed to have a minimal footprint, for a single Neuropixels 2 Alpha probe with a headstage that can be attached on the implant for long periods of time (e.g. in free moving experiments or in the homecage between experiments).
+The available .stp docking part leaves 3.5mm of probe exposed and has a contact angle of 16 degrees.

 ### Material
 Printed at SWC-FabLab with a Form 3.
 Material: Resin Rigid 4000.